cse110-sp25-group07/card-collector/admin/meetings/060125-sprint-3-review.md

 - Tanner: The card grid now loads and displays only the cards associated with the selected deck.
 Additionally, I implemented delete functionality for individual cards.
 - Graydon: Implemented the functionality for searching and sorting in a deck-view
+- Preity: Implemented the create-card workflow to make it deck-aware.
+The form pulls the deckId from the URL and, when submitted, creates a new card, saves it to the global card store, and updates the deck with the new card ID.
+I also added a "Back to Deck View" button.

 ### _Vish, Guthry, Max_